 AskPat 757 Episode Transcript

 Pat Flynn: Hey what's up everybody?
 Pat Flynn here and welcome to Episode 757 of AskPat.
 Thank you so much for joining me today.
 As always I'm here to help you by answering your online business questions, five days a week.
-We have a great question today from Michelle.

 All right now here's today's question from Michelle.